QSFT/mixcoatl/README.rst

 Word of warning
 ----------------

-This repo is not feature complete in that not all operations are supported.
+This repository is not feature complete in that not all operations are supported.
 At this point read access to all resources documented in the API doc are working.

 Support is now being added to each resource to implement write operations.